-If you work in a high risk / hazardous occupation and you apply for life insurance then you may be asked to complete an occupational questionnaire.
-The questionnaire provides an insurance underwriter with the additional information that they need to understand the duties of your job and assess the additional risk of death your occupation may pose.
+If you work in a high-risk/hazardous occupation and you apply for life insurance then you may be asked to complete an occupational questionnaire.
+The questionnaire provides an insurance underwriter with the additional information that they need to understand the duties of your job and assess the higher risk of death your occupation may pose.
 The two images below are from an occupational questionnaire from Zurich and should give you an idea of the sort of questions you will be asked. (click to enlarge)

 Occupational risk factors that are likely to increase your premiums

 - Regularly working at heights over 50 feet

 - Working in high-risk locations

 - Working abroad for long periods

 - Working with hazardous chemicals/substances

 How you can avoid an increase in your life insurance premiums for your high-risk job

 If you work in a particularly dangerous job, an increase in your life insurance rates can be unavoidable.
 However, there is a way that you can get the best premiums by simply shopping around.
 All insurance companies use underwriters to assess the risk of their applicants and each insurer will have its own set of guidelines to determine how what you do for a living will affect life insurance.
 This means that just because one insurance company increased your premiums for your high-risk job, it doesn't mean that every insurer would.
 You, therefore, need to ensure that you apply to the right insurance company from outset.